inetpy/inetpy.github.io/_posts/2015-2-20-sipcalc-subnet-calculator.md

 ---
-title: Using sipcalc The Great Subnet Calculator
+title: Using sipcalc The Great and Powerful Subnet Calculator
 author: Yandy Ramirez
 layout: post
 date: 2015-02-20 11:20:01